Nail Technician School

 In addition, because manicures and pedicures tend to be lower cost than many other cosmetology services, they remain popular as "low-cost luxury services" and are, therefore, less likely to be cut out during tight financial times.

 Like restaurant and hospitality workers, nail care professionals often receive tips from clients for their services.
-Some salons also offer the opportunity to earn commission or receive perks for selling products.
+Some salons also offer the opportunity to earn a commission or receive perks for selling products.
 Common forms of retail incentives include:

 - Sales commission either added to salary or paid out separately as a bonus